Thomas Taylour, 2nd Marquess of Headfort

 Headfort was the son of Thomas Taylour, 1st Marquess of Headfort, and his wife Mary (née Quin), and succeeded his father in the marquessate in 1829.
 In 1831 he was created Baron Kenlis, of Kenlis in the County of Meath, in the Peerage of the United Kingdom, which entitled him to an automatic seat in the House of Lords (his other titles being in the Peerage of Ireland).
 He was sworn of the Irish Privy Council in 1835 and served in the Whig administration of Lord Melbourne as a Lord-in-waiting (government whip in the House of Lords) from 1837 to 1841.
 Between 1831 and 1870 Headfort also held the post of Lord Lieutenant of Cavan.
 He was made a Knight of the Order of St Patrick in 1839.

+He succeeded his father as Colonel of the disembodied Royal Meath Militia on 7 April 1823, and continued as the regiment's Honorary Colonel after it was revived in 1852.

-Lord Headfort first married Olivia, daughter of John Andrew Stevenson, in 1822.
-At the time of her early death (at the hands of cholera) on 21 July 1834, she left her husband with nine children to mourn her passing.
+Lord Headfort first married Olivia Dalton, widow of Edward Tuite Dalton (with whom she had a daughter, Adelaide Dalton, wife of John Young, 1st Baron Lisgar) and daughter of Sir John Andrew Stevenson, in 1822.
+At the time of her early death, of cholera, on 21 July 1834, she left her husband with nine children.
 On 6 May 1853, he married Lady Frances Macnaghten, daughter of John Livingstone Martyn and widow of (i) Lieutenant-Colonel James McClintock of the Bombay Army and (ii) Sir William Hay Macnaghten, British Envoy to Afghanistan who was murdered in Kabul in 1841.
 Headfort died in December 1870, aged 83, and was succeeded in the marquessate by his son from his first marriage, Thomas.
 Another of his children by his first marriage was the author Virginia Sandars.
 The second Marchioness of Headfort died in 1878.